salasberryfin/CarND-Advanced-Lane-Lines/README.md

 #### Lane detection

-Then I did some other stuff and fit my lane lines with a 2nd order polynomial kinda like this:

-![alt text][image5]

-#### Identify lane lines

 With the bird's eye view image, the lane lines can be detected using a second order polynomial.
 With this procedure, the lane lines are detected through a sliding window mechanism by analyzing the binary image incrementally (one window at a time) and updating the current position position of the line accordingly.
 Then, the x and y values are generated for plotting.

 This part of the code is relatively large, it is located in `img_operation.py`, methods `fit_polynomial` and `identify_lanes`